George Shapland Yeo and Elizabeth Pender

 George Shapland Yeo was baptised at Swimbridge in 1833 to parents James Yeo and Elizabeth Shapland, who farmed at Bydown.
 His line of descent can be traced back to John Yeo and Elizabeth Fortescue of Huish.

-He emigrated to Australia with other family members on the SS James Baines in 1855 (see On the James Baines), and two years later married Elizabeth Pender, who had emigrated from the Isle of Mull with her parents some fifteen years earlier.
+He emigrated to Australia with other family members on the SS James Baines in 1855, and two years later married Elizabeth Pender, who had emigrated from the Isle of Mull with her parents some fifteen years earlier.

 George and Elizabeth had eleven children: